Nepiki/Guides/Resident-Evil-1.5-(Prototype)-(PlayStation).md

 ![Image](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/184661.png) **[Close Combat Specialist [m]](https://retroachievements.org/achievement/164098)** _~Leon: Clear the game without firing a single bullet or picking up a single gun_

 <details><summary>Spoilers</summary>This is one of the hardest achievements on the set, You’ll need to finish the game basically only using the knife for means of defending yourself.
-You should learn enemy patterns,a fast route and avoid conflict as much as possible to be able to earn this achievement .</details>
+You should learn enemy patterns,a fast route and avoid conflict as much as possible to be able to earn this achievement.</details>

 ![Image](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/184662.png) **[Who Needs Guns Anyway? [m]](https://retroachievements.org/achievement/164099)** _~Elza: Clear the game without firing a single bullet or picking up a single gun_

 <details><summary>Spoilers</summary>This is one of the hardest achievements on the set, You’ll need to finish the game basically only using the knife for means of defending yourself.
-You should learn enemy patterns,a fast route and avoid conflict as much as possible to be able to earn this achievement .</details>
+You should learn enemy patterns, a fast route and avoid conflict as much as possible to be able to earn this achievement.</details>

 ![Image](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/188498.png) **[Saviour of the Damned [m]](https://retroachievements.org/achievement/167606)** _~Leon: Clear the game without killing any creature [Excluding forced encounters]_

-<details><summary>Spoilers</summary>There’s only two forced encounters in which you need to kill to progress, that being the two Giant Gorillas in the R.P.D. 's Parking Lot and the first encounter with G-Birkin in the Factory, killing any other creature will lock the achievement until a new run is started, you get notified via the Trigger function in the right bottom corner while the achievement is still active .</details>
+<details><summary>Spoilers</summary>There’s only threee forced encounters in which you need to kill to progress, that being the two Giant Gorillas in the R.P.D. 's Parking Lot*, the first encounter with G-Birkin in the Factory and the fight with the two Gorillas in the Underground Sublevels's Hangar, killing any other creature will lock the achievement until a new run is started, you get notified via the Trigger function in the right bottom corner while the achievement is still active .</details>

 ![Image](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/188499.png) **[St. Elza [m]](https://retroachievements.org/achievement/167607)** _~Elza: Clear the game without killing any creature [Excluding forced encounters]_